-In order to facilitate transfer with maximum applicability of transfer credit, prospective transfer students should plan a course of study that will meet the requirements of a degree program at the receiving institution.
-Students should use the Transfer Module, Transfer Assurance Guides, and the course applicability system for guidance in planning the transfer process.
-Specifically, students should identify early in their collegiate studies an intended institution and major for transfer.
-Furthermore, students should determine if there are language requirements or any special course requirements that can be met during the freshman or sophomore year.
-This will enable students to plan and pursue a course of study that will articulate with the receiving institution's major.
+In order to transfer with maximum applicability of transfer credit, prospective transfer students should plan a course of study that will meet the requirements of a degree program at the receiving institution.
+Students should use the Ohio Transfer Module (OTM), Transfer Assurance Guides (TAG), and the course applicability system for guidance and planning the transfer process.
+Students should identify early in their collegiate studies an intended institution and major for transfer paying attention to any language requirements or any special course requirements that can be met during the time at Rhodes State.
 Students are encouraged to seek further information regarding transfer from both their advisor and the college or university to which they plan to transfer.